PyDataWorkshop/SKL-workshop/Part_08_Estimators.md

-#### Estimators objects: Fitting data:The core object of scikit-learn is the estimator object.
+#### Estimators objects: Fitting data:

+The core object of scikit-learn is the estimator object.

 All estimator objects expose a``fit`` method, that takes as input a dataset (2D array):

 <pre><code>